Xilinx/Vitis_Libraries/docs/methods/mc.rst

    :width: 60%
    :align: center

 Every MCM generates a batch of paths.
 The number of MCM (M) is a template parameter, the maximum of which is related to the FPGA resource.
 Each MCM includes an RNG module, a path generator module, a path pricer module, and an accumulator.
-Both all these modules are in dataflow region and connected with *hls::stream*.
+All of these modules are in dataflow region and connected with *hls::stream*.

 .. image:: /images/mc2.PNG
    :alt: mcm